AGasconAfriat/pwhl_data-analysis/README.md

 ## TODO

 Not yet implemented:
-- When a playoff season is selected, disable checkboxes for the teams that did not make the playoffs
 - Make the dashboard responsive (display charts above each other instead of next to each other on a smaller screen)